botwiki/botwiki.org/content/interviews/george.md

 **Stefan:** And I've seen other bots that are about as simple and it just wouldn't do it for me.
 And I've seen bots that I know took work to create.
 But that's not always enough either.

 **George:** Yeah - like, I really like [@metaphormagnet](https://twitter.com/metaphormagnet), but that's just the CS grad in me.
 It doesn't use all that cleverness to as good an effect as it could do, if it was written better.
 But that's also fine - that's basically the role of academia, right?
 To break new ground, to find new techniques, to make that possible. then other people come along and actually use them in anger, ignore the interesting theoretical bits and just focus on making them effective.

+**Stefan:** Well, we've been at this for a while and I'm sure you have things attend to.
+It's been a real pleasure speaking with you!

+**Stefan:** Good luck at the GameCity festival!